Factors Affecting Teaching | Teacher | Learner | Institution

 • Discipline: In a classroom, a teacher uses discipline to ensure routine is maintained, school rules are enforced, and the students are in a safe learning environment.
 A great teacher has effective discipline skills and can promote positive behaviours and change in the classroom.
 Without discipline, learning cannot be accomplished.

 Both physiological and psychological factors of the learner affect learning outcomes.
-These can discuss as follow:
+These can be discussed as follows:

 • Age: – Mental abilities and potentialities develop with age, so learning efficiency increases with age up to a certain level, and after that, it tends to decrease.
 As children are in growing and developing age, their capacity to learn and acquire new things is greater as compared to that of the older individuals.
 Grown-up children have grater potential to learn than very young children.